anarion80/porcupine/README.md

 ## :warning: Important Notes

-* Kicad files are 6.0, so unfortunately not backwards compatible.
+* Kicad files are now for version 7.
 * If you're going for wired version or just want to skip out on the power switch, you need to solder the Jumper.
 * Manually-routed boards are included, but there is no autorouting for generated boards.
 * You need to have Docker installed to use `npm run gen_images` or `npm run gen_kibot` to generate pcb images and Kibot bundle.